Lodges & safari camps in Laikipia

 Lewa Safari Camp

-Lewa Safari Camp is one of only three permanent places to stay on the 250km² Lewa Conservancy, and though it is run by a well-known ...More about Lewa Safari Camp
+Lewa Safari Camp is one of only four permanent places to stay on the 250km² Lewa Conservancy, and though it is run by a well-known ...More about Lewa Safari Camp

 This was a lovely camp and we felt at home here straight away.
 The staff were all lovely and our guide, Laban, was fantastic and seemed to have amazing abilities to spot ... reviews...